-Sir Robert Peel adopted these principles because he believed that although society had a need to police itself, the use of soldiers was not a good idea in a Democratic society.
+Sir Robert Peel adopted these nine principles because he believed that although society had a need to police itself, the use of soldiers was not a good idea in a Democratic society.
 Although he recognized the need for a police agency to use the ranks, uniforms, and chain of command of the military, he felt that there needed to be a very different set of guiding principles…in other words, police would have a different mission from soldiers.

 Thus, Sir Robert Peel developed nine principles which have endured into our age and form the foundation for modern police everywhere.
 Following are the nine principles of policing as developed by Sir Robert Peel and adopted by the first modern police force, the London Metropolitan Police, in 1829.

 “1: The basic mission for which police exist is to prevent crime and disorder as an alternative to the repression of crime and disorder by military force and severity of legal punishment.

 “2: The ability of the police to perform their duties is dependent upon public approval of police existence, actions, behavior and the ability of the police to secure and maintain public respect.

 “3: The police must secure the willing cooperation of the public in voluntary observance of the law to be able to secure and maintain public respect.